realkemon/home/pages/etl_frostbite.md

 ### version 14 (pending)

 * [TODO] Fix command map icons not having shaders making them appear outside of compass. *(Thank you spyhawk for reporting)*
+* Adjusted back wheels position of inner courtyard truck.
+(Clips remain unchanged)
+* Changed back cover on tunnel truck from green to grey to match rest of truck.

 ### version 13